ChrisGreene-Chuboe/stk-app-sql/modules/MODULE_DEVELOPMENT.md

 4. **Direct Access**: Templates can be retrieved by UUID with `get` command

 #### Implementation in psql
-The `psql list-records` and `psql list-records-with-detail` commands handle template filtering automatically:
+The `psql list-records` command handles template filtering automatically:
 - Default: `WHERE is_revoked = false AND is_template = false`
 - `--templates`: `WHERE is_template = true`
 - `--all`: No WHERE clause (shows everything)